 Her research interests are in the field of Probability and Statistics, with applications in Economics and Social Science, in Computer Science and in Engineering.

 Probability and Statistics.
 In particular:

-random interacting systems, urn models, species sampling models and their applications, exchangeable sequences and its generalizations, stable convergence and convergence of conditional expectations.
+interacting reinforced random systems, urn models, species sampling models and their applications, exchangeable sequences and generalizations, stable convergence and convergence of conditional expectations.